apptechsolutionsindia/refund-and-return-policy/README.md

 ### For the purposes of this Return and Refund Policy:

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to App Tech Solutions, Near Cariappa Park, Government College, Pachmarhi, Madhya Pradesh, India, 461881.
+Company (referred to as either App Tech Solutions in this Agreement) refers to App Tech Solutions, Near Cariappa Park, Government College, Pachmarhi, Madhya Pradesh, India, 461881.

 ### Goods refer to the items offered for sale on the Service.